 Another excellent nutrient-based food is nuts, as they are abundant in monosaturated fats.
 For example, walnuts are high in omega-3 fatty acids from plants, a form of polyunsaturated fat that improves heart health.
 Thus, almonds contain a rich quantity of L-arginine, an amino acid that aids in nitric oxide production.
 Therefore, it aids in blood pressure control.

 Apart from that, nuts contain phytosterols.
-These plant substances have a similar structure to cholesterol and help decrease cholesterol by preventing it from being absorbed in your intestines.
+These plant substances have a similar structure to cholesterol and help decrease cholesterol by preventing it from absorbing in your intestines.

-Nuts also contain magnesium, potassium, and calcium, which may help to lower blood pressure and minimize heart disease risks.
-According to a review of 25 trials, consuming 2–3 servings of nuts daily resulted in reduced “bad” LDL cholesterol by 10.2 mg/dl on average.
+Nuts also contain magnesium, potassium, and calcium, which may help lower blood pressure and minimize heart disease risks—according to a review of 25 trials, consuming 2–3 servings of nuts daily reduced “bad” LDL cholesterol by 10.2 mg/dl on average.
 Hence, a daily dose of nuts can cause a 28% decreased risk of fatal and nonfatal heart disease.

 Legumes, commonly called pulses, are plant foods, including peas, beans, and lentils.
 These foods are rich in minerals, protein, and fiber.
 Also, when you replace processed meats and refined grains with legumes, you will notice an incredible improvement in your overall health.

 Consuming a half cup of legumes daily helps reduce ‘bad’ LDL cholesterol by 6.6 mg/dl, according to a review of 26 randomized controlled studies.
 Subsequently, other legume-related studies promote weight loss even when there is no calorie restriction in a diet.